eddieantonio/cmput296/lab-8.md

 ```

 To define methods, you assign functions to the **prototype** that will
 be shared amongst all instances of your "class".
+You do this *after*
+the definition of the constructor.
-The methods can refer
-to properties of the current object by using `this`.
-Define a method
+The methods can refer to properties of the current object by using
+`this`.
+Below the constructor, define a method called `.magnitude()`
-called `.magnitude()` that will return the magnitude of the `Complex1`
+that will return the magnitude of the `Complex1` object.
-object.

 ```javascript
 Complex1.prototype.magnitude = function() {